The Basics: Overview

 How do children learn to talk?

-Children learn to talk by watching, listening, and responding to people around them.
+Children start learning how to talk before they start using words.
+They learn by watching, listening, and responding to people around them.

 In the first few months, your baby listens to your voice and tries to make the same sounds you do.
-When you respond to your baby’s sounds, you encourage your child to “talk” more.
-Over time, your child will learn more and more words.
+When you respond to your baby’s sounds, you are helping your child learn how to communicate.

 How do I know my child is learning to talk on schedule?

 You can watch for signs (called developmental milestones) to see if your child is learning to talk on schedule.
 Here are some milestones to look for:

-- By age 6 months, your baby can repeat sounds like “ba, ba” or “da, da.”
+- By age 6 months, your baby responds to sounds by making sounds.

 - By age 1, your child says a few simple words – like "mama," "dada," and "uh-oh!"

-- By age 18 months, your child can say several single words.
+- By age 18 months, your child says several single words.

-- By age 2, your child can put words together like “more milk.”
+- By age 2, your child puts words together, like “more milk.”

-- By age 3, your child can talk using 2 to 3 sentences at a time.
+- By age 3, your child says 2 to 3 sentences at a time.

 What if my child isn’t talking on schedule?